-I study social networks in the economic, political, and criminal arenas.
+I study social networks in the political, economic, and criminal arenas.
 Most broadly, my research focuses on how interdependent actors collectively shape social structure.
+I am especially interested in how network dynamics shape—and are shaped by—social expectations, norms, and attitudes.
 I work with data from historical sources, surveys, and the web using a combination of network analysis, statistical modeling, and computational methods.
-While addressing diverse empirical and theoretical puzzles, my research features a core focus on the mechanisms giving rise to cooperation and conflict, economic organization, and network structure.
+While addressing diverse empirical and theoretical puzzles, my research features a core focus on the mechanisms giving rise to intergroup cooperation and conflict, political and attitudinal alignments, and economic organization.

 Social Networks (Forthcoming)